-- raw materials.
+- raw materials;

-- work-in-process (WIP), or components, assemblies, and partially finished goods waiting for completion.
+- work-in-process (WIP), or components, assemblies, and partially finished goods waiting for completion;

-- finished/packaged goods.
+- finished/packaged goods; and

-- maintenance, repair, and operating (MRO) items, necessary to support and maintain a production process.
+- maintenance, repair, and operating (MRO) items necessary to support and maintain a production process.
 This category spans all goods that keep business operations running, from industrial equipment and computers to uniforms and office supplies.

 Source: APICS Coach

 In an ideal world, the first three categories of items would move through the supply chain without stops and bottlenecks, ensuring a rapid investment payback.
 In reality, supply is rarely (or rather never) equal to demand, with inventory expenses amounting to a substantial 45-90 percent of the company’s total budget.
-The costs of excess stock can be huge, tying up company funds and reducing cash flow.
+The cost of excess stock can be huge, tying up company funds and reducing cash flow.